Rauhankone/peacemachine-presentation-frontend/README.md

 <https://github.com/Rauhankone/peacemachine-presentation-backend/>

-This application handles all frontend functionality of the Peace Machine Presentation.
+This project handles frontend functionality of the Peace Machine presentation.

-It is dependent of peacemachine-prensentation-backend.
+It depends on the peacemachine-presentation-backend backend.

 ## Setup